acl-org/emnlp-2023/_pages/program/accepted_findings.md

 **Perceptual Structure in the absence of grounding: the impact of abstractedness and subjectivity in color language for LLMs**<br/>Pablo Loyola, Edison Marrese-Taylor, Andres Hoyos-Idrobo

-**A Dataset for Investigating the Impact of Context for Offensive Language Detection in Tweets**<br/>Musa {\.I}htiyar, ömer özdemir, Mustafa Erengül, Arzucan özgür
+**A Dataset for Investigating the Impact of Context for Offensive Language Detection in Tweets**<br/>Musa İhtiyar, ömer özdemir, Mustafa Erengül, Arzucan özgür

 **Remember what you did so you know what to do next**<br/>Manuel Ciosici, Alex Hedges, Yash Kankanampati, Justin Martin, Marjorie Freedman, Ralph Weischedel